akarve/bipsea/README.md

 * Uses Bitcoin's well-tested hierarchical deterministic wallet tree (including primitives like ECDSA and hardened children)
 * Can generate millions of new Bitcoin wallet seed words and master keys
-* Can generate millions of new passwords from a single master root key (xprv) and a short derivation path.
+* Can generate millions of new passwords from a single master root key (as an extended private key (xprv) and a short derivation path.

 Unlike a password manager, which protects many secrets with one hot secret,